eucardano/operations-framework/countryhubs/event-params.md

 Hosts will receive support and a reward for operating a Country Hub event.
 The following table outlines the funding params that we as ECC can provide.
+As a host you, want to study the `ADA Funds / Workshop` column.

 |Position    | ADA Funds / Month    | ADA Funds / Workshop    |